TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-9.md

 Keeping `useVirtualScroll` as logic only really paid off.
 It was very easy to test the logic at the custom hook level, including all the combinations of first page, last page, interior pages; small scale scrolling, large scale scrolling; forwards and backwards.

 I had one line of code to test at the component level.
 Making sure that a small scale scroll across the page boundary resulted in the scroll bar being moved backwards.
 Having to mock the browser's `scrollTo` method together with the resulting scroll events was really painful.
-This is a case where some form of browser based end to end testing would really have been beneficial.
+This is a case where some form of browser based end to end testing would have been beneficial.

 I did get back to 100% test coverage, but I had to cheat.
 My `scrollTo` implementation looks like this: